Memories Skating on the Rahway River in Cranford, New Jersey

 Click on any photo to start the slideshow.
 Share a story or a photo so the community can look back and remember what was once an annual winter ritual in Cranford, New Jersey.
 (The Form is at the end of the story.)

-One of the best memories growing up in Cranford New Jersey was winter skating off the iconic Canoe Club just off Springfield Avenue along the Rahway River, know to many as the “Venice of New Jersey.”
-But in the winter, Cranford became the “Frozen Venice of New Jersey” which looked more like Ottawa.
+One of the best memories growing up in Cranford, New Jersey, was winter skating off the iconic Canoe Club just off Springfield Avenue along the Rahway River, known to many as the “Venice of New Jersey.”
+But in the winter, Cranford became the “Frozen Venice of New Jersey,” which looked more like Ottawa.

 Cranford Canoe Club – The Unofficial Meeting Spot

 There are so many things I can remember growing up skating on Cranford’s Rahway River.
-While I loved setting up the 2×4 wooden goals that the older kids built, I was always the first one to grab a shovel and clear any snow from this little section of the river that I deemed “the outdoor rink.”
+While I loved setting up the 2×4 wooden goals the older kids built, I was always the first one to grab a shovel and clear any snow from this little section of the river I’d dubbed “the outdoor rink.”
 I also remember getting in trouble for turning on the water hose under the dock and spraying the ice to make it nice and smooth.
 People loved it when I did it.
-But my dad didn’t like it when I forgot to turn the outdoor water off and the pipe froze and broke.
-Every time we had to call in the local plumber to fix it.
+But my dad didn’t like it when I forgot to turn off the outdoor water, and the pipe froze and broke—every time we had to call in the local plumber to fix it.

-I also remember the year when the Department of Public Works would bring a mini-zamboni snow-clearing vehicle down to clear the snow on the river.
+I also remember the year when the Department of Public Works brought a mini-zamboni snow-clearing vehicle down to clear the river.
 It was an awesome idea indeed when it worked, but I do remember one time when they were driving it onto the ice, and it fell through.
 Boy, I bet someone got in a heap of trouble for that one.

 The 1 1/2 Mile Skate – From Nomahegan to Union Avenue

 I’ll never forget one winter when the entire Rahway River froze from the top at Nomahegan Park up by the skeet shooting range, under the foot bridge, all the way down to the dam and waterfall around the bend at Union Avenue.
-From what I remember it was almost 1.5 miles.
+From what I remember, it was almost 1.5 miles.
 I can still see myself doing it right now on that black, clear, flawless ice.
-I felt like I was a speed skater alternating blades as I said to myself; left, right, left, right, or 1, 2, 1, 2 with my hand firmly planted behind my back just to keep my rhythm like they did at the Olympics on TV.
-I would look in awe as I would see other skaters on the ice with actual long-blade skates like the speed skaters.
+I felt like I was a speed skater alternating blades as I said to myself, “left, right, left, right,” or “1, 2, 1, 2,” with my hand firmly planted behind my back to keep my rhythm, as they did at the Olympics on TV.
+I would look in awe as I saw other skaters on the ice wearing actual long-blade skates, like the speed skaters.
 Now that was a memory that I hadn’t thought about in years!!!!!
 I hope others did the same as I did.
-Please confirm it below with a comment if you did so I don’t feel stupid.
+Please confirm it below with a comment if you did so.
+I don’t feel stupid.

 Pickup Hockey & The Cranford Hockey Club Ringers

-While my family lived in nearby Westfield, there was nothing better when dad would bring me over in the winter months to the Canoe Club dock.
-I’d shovel everything; the sidewalk, the stairs, the dock and even the river ice.
-You see, I wanted this space to be my public Madison Square Garden with smooth ice, hockey nets, night lighting, and yes access to the Canada Dry soda machine.
+While my family lived in nearby Westfield, there was nothing better than when Dad would bring me over to the Canoe Club dock in the winter months.
+I’d shovel everything: the sidewalk, the stairs, the dock, and even the river ice.
+You see, I wanted this space to be my public Madison Square Garden, with smooth ice, hockey nets, night lighting, and,d yes, access to the Canada Dry soda machine.

 While I tried to get some of my Westfield friends to play, there was no greater challenge for a Westfield kid when the blue and gold Cranford Hockey Club jerseys started showing up.
 To me, they were the ringers; the ones that would skate circles around me.
-But that didn’t last long, as after my first year of being picked last for pickup games, that all changed when I joined the Cranford Hockey Club.
-But in the winter, I loved skating from the Canoe Club dock all the way around the river to “Cranes Ford” to Mr. Crane’s house to say hi to my hockey god and mentor “Old Man Crane”.
+But that didn’t last long: after my first year of being picked last for pickup games, it all changed when I joined the Cranford Hockey Club.
+But in the winter, I loved skating from the Canoe Club dock all the way around the river to “Cranes Ford,” then to Mr. Crane’s house to say hi to my hockey god and mentor, “Old Man Crane.”
 I had to remember to bring my skate guards because those rocks would do some serious damage to a skate blade (see what I learned)!
 I still remember him in his tan long winter coat and his hat.

-Since those days, both Cranford and Westfield High Schools have very popular accomplished hockey programs.
-But what many don’t know is the Cranford Hockey Club is the oldest youth hockey club in New Jersey and there are all kinds of other midget and bantam programs throughout New Jersey.
+Since those days, both Cranford and Westfield High Schools have very popular, accomplished hockey programs.
+But what many don’t know is that the Cranford Hockey Club is the oldest youth hockey club in New Jersey, and there are all kinds of other midget and bantam programs throughout New Jersey.

 Does anyone remember getting tired and resting on the Canoe Club dock?
 What a great resting place that was.
 Get up and grab a Tahitian Treat soda from the soda machine and maybe a candy bar if the machine wasn’t jammed or broken.

 Or how about sitting on the first stair off the river with that metal skate hook pulling those laces as tight as possible to ensure your ankles weren’t sore in 10 minutes?
 As a kid, I didn’t realize that the tightness was causing pain.
-Thankfully an older neighbor told be about taping the ankles, which later became a distinct advantage on the ice.
+Thankfully, an older neighbor told me about taping the ankles, which later became a distinct advantage on the ice.

 Lifelong Memories

-Now living in Basking Ridge, New Jersey it’s so funny when you mention skating outdoors.
+Now living in Basking Ridge, New Jersey, I find it so funny when you mention skating outdoors.
 EVERYONE REMEMBERS SKATING OUTDOORS.
-There’s just something about the fresh air and the pureness of putting on a pair of skates, your gloves, hat, and hopefully a hockey stick.
-I even have been paying close attention to the pond hockey national championships as well as the NHL’s outdoor series.
+There’s just something about the fresh air and the purity of putting on a pair of skates, your gloves, hat, and, hopefully, a hockey stick.
+I have even been paying close attention to the pond hockey national championships as well as the NHL’s outdoor series.

-But for me,when I first came to Cranford’s Rahway River it literally changed my life.
-While I gained a solid skill playing pick up hockey on Gumbert Field, Ghost Pond, Mindowaskin Park, and the Rahway River in Cranford, they all prepared me me to play for the Cranford Hockey Club.
-I treasure those memories so much that I actually still have my Cranford jersey in my closet and I wear it once in a while for a goof to show people I haven’t grown too much since I was 16.
-There’s nothing worse when a hockey jersey is tight!
+But for me, when I first came to Cranford’s Rahway River,r it literally changed my life.
+While I gained solid skills playing pickup hockey on Gumbert Field, Ghost Pond, Mindowaskin Park, and the Rahway River in Cranford, they all prepared me to play for the Cranford Hockey Club.
+I treasure those memories so much that I still have my Cranford jersey in my closet, and I wear it once in a while for a good laugh to show people I haven’t grown too much since I was 16.
+There’s nothing worse than a hockey jersey that’s too tight!

-I later helped start the Westfield Hockey Club in the late 70s then went on to play a few stints at Concordia University (West End/Montreal) and Bryant University.
-But it was those friendships I made on that outdoor ice and I’m so grateful for the memories!
+I later helped start the Westfield Hockey Club in the late 70s, then went on to play a few stints at Concordia University (West End/Montreal) and Bryant University.
+But it was those friendships I made on that outdoor ice,e and I’m so grateful for the memories!

 Finally, I lost my dear friend Dave Crane to cancer in 2021.
 He and I met on many local ponds around Union County and eventually played the same line for a few years on the Cranford Hockey Club.
 Even today, every time I put on the skates, I think back to when Dave and I ruled the outdoor ice.